How to Conduct an Interview: Everything You Need to Know

 Post Interview Tactics

 You can also take additional measures, such as taking the applicant out to lunch or dinner.
 You could also do something fun in the form of playing golf or going to a ball game with the applicant.
 The best applicants are ones that wish to spend additional time with you because this shows they wish to know more about the company.
 While spending time with the candidate, assess whether their enthusiasm shows in conversation or if they are very inquisitive about the job they interviewed for.

 Structure the meeting in a way that allows you to cover multiple topics.
 Also, an organized interview process shows respect to the person being interviewed.
 Structuring a meeting ensures you do not miss important questions and allows candidates give better answers.

 A person’s answers are not the only factor you should consider:

 - Can effectively describe the position and company mission

 Interview Prep and Tips

 Just as interviewees prepare for an interview, so should you.
 For instance, write down a list of questions to ask, and have that list with you during the process.
 However, try to memorize as many of the questions as possible.
 During the process, you should also maintain eye contact with the applicant.
 Assess an applicant’s skill level before comparing them to other applicants.
 For instance, look for a candidate who can type a minimum of 50 words each minute.
-You could also establish in regards to how many people that persona has managed in the past.
-Measure that persona’s skill against a standard for yourself or the company to avoid hiring the wrong person.
-To not base your selection from initial impressions.
+You could also establish how many people that persona has managed in the past.
+Measure that person’s skill against a standard for yourself or the company to avoid hiring the wrong person.
+Do not base your selection on initial impressions.